PET imaging of skeletal muscle

 Skeletal muscle produces and releases metabolites, myokines, miRNAs, and exosomes, which can regulate the function of other tissues and organs, including liver, adipose tissue, pancreas, and heart (Barlow & Solomon, 2018).
 Muscle contraction induced factors are linked to the benefits of exercise (Febbraio, 2017).

 Loss of muscle mass (atrophy) occurs with ageing (primary sarcopenia).
 Muscle atrophy can also be caused by reduced physical activity, malnutrition, or many diseases (secondary sarcopenia).
 For instance, in patients with chronic kidney disease sarcopenia is common, and associated with reduced mitochondria and increased uncoupling of oxidative phosphorylation (Rao et al., 2018).
-Denervation of skeletal muscle results in atrophy where muscle fibers are replaced by connective and white adipose tissue (myosteatosis).
+Repeated muscle heat stress induces beneficial adaptations in mitochondria, increasing capacity for both coupled and uncoupled respiratory capacity (Hafen et al., 2018).
+Denervation of skeletal muscle results in atrophy where muscle fibres are replaced by connective and white adipose tissue (myosteatosis).
 Duchenne muscular dystrophy is one of genetic neuromuscular disorders which also lead to fat accumulation in muscles.
 While intramuscular fat content is higher in old subjects than in young, the percent increase may be caused by lower muscle mass, not necessarily by increased fat mass (Yoshiko et al., 2017).
 In subjects with COPD the intramuscular fat content (quadriceps muscle) was 52% in high BMI group and 34% in low BMI group, with no difference in fat-free muscle volumes (Vivodtzev et al., 2017).
 Sarcopenic obesity is a very common syndrome in old subjects, showing sarcopenia, insulin resistance, and obesity (Cleasby et al., 2016).
 Insulin increase protein synthesis and inhibits protein catabolism in muscle.
 Several adipokines are related to insulin resistance in muscle.
 Testosterone and growth hormone levels are lower in obesity.

 In PET imaging studies the large fat depots can be omitted, based on CT images, but the connective tissue and fat cells entwined between muscle fibres will affect the PET results, and need to taken account in the interpretation of results.

 Idiopathic inflammatory myopathies (IIM) are a heterogeneous group of rare, chronic autoimmune diseases.
 The most common types are dermatomyositis (DM), polymyositis (PM), necrotizing autoimmune myopathy (NAM), and sporadic inclusion body myositis (sIBM) (Malik et al., 2016).
+Lungs and other extramuscular organs are affected, too.
 The muscle inflammation may lead to fibrosis, atrophy, and fat accumulation, visible with CT, MR, and PET (Schiffenbauer, 2014).
-Amyloid-β marker [11C]PIB uptake is increased in the gastrocnemius muscles in inclusion body myositis (Maetzler et al., 2011).
+[18F]FDG PET can discriminate PM/DM from non-muscular diseases (Arai-Okuda et al., 2020).
+In inclusion body myositis the uptake of amyloid-β markers [11C]PIB and [18F]florbetapir is increased (Maetzler et al., 2011; Lilleker etal., 2019).
+[18F]Florbetapir can differentiate IBM from PM (Lilleker etal., 2019).

 In healthy muscle, vasculature is highly organized (Kusters and Barrett, 2016).
-Arterioles branch to terminal arterioles, which surround muscle fibers at about 1 mm intervals.
+Arterioles branch to terminal arterioles, which surround muscle fibres at about 1 mm intervals.
 Each arteriole supplies 15-20 capillaries, which run parallel to muscle fibre, and, with numerous anastomoses, form a mesh of capillary network.
+Exercise training increases the number of capillaries per muscle fibre (Hellsten & Gliemann, 2023).
 In contracted state of the muscle the tortuosity of capillaries is reduced.
 Terminal arterioles with their capillary network form microvascular units.
 Capillaries have variable length (0.02-1 mm) and diameter (2-8 µm).
 Also inter-capillary red blood cell (RBC) flux and velocity vary over an order of magnitude (Poole et al., 2013).
 Venules are located between terminal arterioles.
 Lymph vessels may follow either arterioles or venules.

-Terminal arterioles can increase the capillary blood flow through vasodilation and smooth muscle cell driven vasomotion (Kusters and Barrett, 2016).
+Terminal arterioles can increase the capillary blood flow through vasodilation and smooth muscle cell driven cyclic vasomotion (3-6 cycles per minute) (Kusters and Barrett, 2016; Wagenmakers et al., 2016).
 During light exercise, vasomotion may cease.
 Angiotensin II increases the flow, and serotonin decreases it, directing blood flow instead to slightly larger vessels located in the connective tissue (Zhang et al., 2005); this may be considered as non-nutritive flow (Clark et al., 2006).
-Non-nutritive flow may account for more than over half of the total blood flow (a href=”https://doi.org/10.1016/j.mvr.2005.06.001”>Zhang et al., 2005; Newman et al., 2007).
+Non-nutritive flow may account for more than over half of the total blood flow (Zhang et al., 2005; Newman et al., 2007).
 Sub-maximal exercise and hypoxia can produce a compensatory vasodilation, and increased blood flow as compared to exercise during normoxic conditions (Casey & Joyner, 2011).
 Endothelial cells and red blood cells participate in the local control of blood flow (Jensen, 2009; Kusters and Barrett, 2016).

 Exercise training induces vascular adaptation through arteriogenesis and angiogenesis, remodelling and enlargement of arteries and arterioles, and improved control of vascular resistance.
 Different exercise types affect red and white muscle areas differently.

 Atherosclerosis causes progressive narrowing of arteries in many organs.
 Peripheral arterial disease (PAD) affects most commonly the circulation of legs, causing claudication, and possibly critical limb ischemia (CLI).
-Angiogenetic factors are released in response to ischemia, stimulating the development of collateral vessels.
+Neurogenic claudication (pseudoclaudication) is usually caused by lumbar spinal stenosis, but often coexists with PAD.
+In PAD, Angiogenetic factors are released in response to ischemia, stimulating the development of collateral vessels.
 Chronic venous disease (CVeD) is very common in the lower limbs.

 Superficial blood flow reduction can be detected using Laser Doppler perfusion imaging.
 Quantitative measurement of nutritive perfusion in skeletal muscle muscle is possible with [15O]H2O PET.